Aging changes occur in all of the body's cells, tissues, and organs. These changes affect all parts of the body, including the teeth and gums.

 Dental hygiene - aging; Teeth - aging; Oral hygiene - aging

-Needleman I. Aging and the Periodontium.
-In: Newman MG, Takei HH, Klokkevold PR, Carranza FA eds.
-Carranza's Clinical Periodontology.
-12th ed.
-Philadelphia, PA: Elsevier Saunders; 2015:chap 2.
+Needleman I. Aging and the periodontium.
+In: Newman MG, Takei HH, Klokkevold PR, Carranza FA, eds.
+Newman and Carranza's Clinical Periodontology.
+13th ed.
+Philadelphia, PA: Elsevier; 2019:chap 4.